Juozas Kasperavičius: Remembrance

 At the meeting of partisan commanders in 1949, Kasperavičius was honored with the highest partisan award - the honorary name of "Freedom Fighter", and was awarded the 1st degree Cross of the Fight for Freedom.
 In 1991 a cross (and in 1993 - a monument) was erected at the place where Kasperavičius died.
 The homestead of Kasperavičius contains a memorial cross, built in 1995.
-In 1997, by the decree of Lithuania's then president, Kasperavičius was awarded the Order of the Cross of Vytis, 1st degree.
+In 1997, by the decree of Lithuania's president, Kasperavičius was awarded the Order of the Cross of Vytis, 1st degree.
 In 1998 he was awarded the rank of colonel.
 A street in Jokūbaičiai is named after him.